The Brownian Spatial Coalescent: Proofs

-We now prove \cref{eq:U1} in case the trivial forest is impossible, as well as \cref{eq:U1:2} for non-trivial forests.
-Thus we may assume that there exists a possible non-trivial forest $F\in \mathbb{F}(\fpart)$, for otherwise we are already done.
+It remains to prove \cref{eq:U1} in the case where the trivial forest is impossible, as well as \cref{eq:U1:2} for non-trivial forests.
+Thus we may assume that there exists a possible non-trivial forest $F\in \mathbb{F}(\fpart)$ (otherwise there is nothing left to prove).
 Let such an $F$ be given, and define for every $\boldsymbol x \in E^\fpart_\circ $,